 If you sit on the aisle furthest from the plate in the same section, all of the foot traffic will be directly to your right and will not block your view of the action on the field.
 This is a best practice anywhere in my opinion.

 When the Twins are good, they will sell out pretty frequently, which has led to the team making standing room only tickets (SRO) tickets available.
-These went for $22 when I went to Target Field, but that may vary by opponent.
+The price will vary based on the popularity of the specific game.
 If you are stuck with SRO tickets, make the best of it.
-Here is my review on the best spots for Standing Room only at Target Field.

 Granted I haven’t sat in these seats, but after reading the descriptions I never really thought of these as “restricted views”.
 My recommendation would be to visit Fenway Park and then go back and enjoy the immaculate views from Target Field.
 You know what I mean?